PracticalAstronomyCrew/knowledgebase/docs/source/pm/p9-asteroid-light-curve.rst

         * You will be observing a HALF night.
 You will share your data with another group observing the other half of the night.
+	  * One group (Asteroid Light Curve 1) will use the B and V filter images
+	  * One group (Asteroid Light Curve 2) will use the V and R filter images

     * Target Selection

-        * Select a target that will reach its highest point in the sky at around 1:30am (half way between sunset and sunrise).
+        * Together with the other group, select a target that will reach its highest point in the sky at around 1:30am (half way between sunset and sunrise).
 Possible targets can be found using in the sky, and looking for relativelyy bright, short term variable, asteroids

     * Observations